bsimovic/bejn-shader-presets/README.md

 This is a shader preset collection that I personally use when playing games.
 The goal is faithfulness to game developer intent while still being easy on the eyes.

 ## Usage
-Clone in `retroarch_dir/shaders/shaders_slang` and load from the repo folder.
+Clone in `RETROARCH_DIR/shaders/shaders_slang` and load from the repo folder, for example: `RETROARCH_DIR/shaders/shaders_slang/bejn-shader-presets`.
-It's important you get the path right because slang presets use relative paths.
+It's important that you get the path right because slang presets use relative paths.

 ## CRT
 The CRT presets use custom configured `ntsc-adaptive` and my own modified version of `crt-nobody` which is included in this repo.
 I have added an optional parameter that disables scanlines automatically if source content size iz above 240p.